 COBRA (Consolidated Omnibus Budget Reconciliation Act) - a federal law enacted in 1996 under which group health plans sponsored by employers with 20 or more employees must offer continuation of coverage to employees who leave their jobs, voluntarily or otherwise, and their dependents

-Collision insurance - coverage which that pays the fair market value for damage to the policyholder's car caused by an auto accident.
+Collision insurance - coverage which that pays the fair market value for damage to the policyholder's car caused by an automobile accident.

-Comprehensive insurance - additional coverage in auto insurance providing protection in the event of theft of the insured car (or physical damages as the result of something other than an auto accident)
+Comprehensive insurance - additional coverage in automobile insurance providing protection in the event of theft of the insured car (or physical damages as the result of something other than an automobile accident)

 Comprehensive major medical insurance - a health insurance policy that provides the protection offered by both a basic and major medical health insurance policy.